IgniteUI/igniteui-documentation/topics/02_Controls/igDialog/01_Adding igDialog.md

 This procedure guides you through the process of adding an `igDialog` control to a web page.
 The `igDialog` is configured so that all of the header buttons are enabled – such as buttons for minimize, maximize, pin and close.

 You have the option of instantiating the control in several ways.
-This topic demonstrates the typical jQuery UI method, the jQuery method (by using attributes) and instantiating the control using the MVC Dialog wrapper.
+This topic demonstrates the typical jQuery UI method, the jQuery method (by using attributes) and instantiating the control using the %%ProductNameMVC%% Dialog.

 ### Preview